influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/shell.md

 `-ssl`
 Use HTTPS for requests.

+`-unsafeSsl`
+Disables SSL certificate verification.
+Use when connecting over HTTPS with a self-signed certificate.

 `-username 'username'`
 The username that `influx` uses to connect to the server.
 Alternatively, set the username for the CLI with the `INFLUX_USERNAME` environment variable.